Phil-March/geo_cumulant_tool/README.md

 ## Cumulant Computation

 In this section, we discuss the computation of cumulants for the data.
 The data is first centered, after which the cumulants are calculated.
-We utilize the 3rd and 4th order cumulant equations, which are derived as follows:

 ### General Cumulant Equation